sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 Using the User Interface
 {% endanchor %}

 If you have **Send Immediately** under the **Scheduling** dropdown menu in the campaign builder set to OFF then you only have a very brief window of opportunity to cancel the campaign after clicking **Send Campaign**.
-You have two options:
+You have 2 options:

 1. **Deleting the Campaign**